julien-sobczak/the-notewriter-desktop/fixtures/life/thoughts/on-learning.md

 ## Note: On Obstacles

 Learning must be fun, but not easy.
-You need to be challenge for learning to be effective and stimuling.
+You need to be challenged for learning to be effective and stimuling.